HeikoBlomenkamp/100-days-of-code/r1-log.md

 thinkjava.md: Finished subchapter Vocabulary (1.10).
 Added a lot of new Think Java Anki flashcards to this GitHub repository.

 ### R1D35
+Finished markdown version of "Think Java 2e", Chapter One: Computer Programming.
+Some repetition of that chapter on my workstation.

+### R1D36